JerseyK/Final-Project_Sunset/README.md

 ## Introduction <a name="introduction"></a>
-For ourt final project we decided to explore how the supply chain network has reformed and changed following the pandemic based on customer/supplier contracts from the Compustat Customer Supplier dataset.
+For our final project we decided to explore how the supply chain network has reformed and changed following the pandemic based on customer/supplier contracts from the Compustat Customer Supplier dataset.
 The main goal of this project was to compare the number of contracts as well as compare the growth of technology companies within the supply chain network.

 The question we proposed at the start of the project was how has the supply chain industry changed following the pandemic?
 One of our initial hypotheis was that the amount of technology based companies would increase in 2022.
 The other hypothesis we had was that the amount of contracts involving healthcare/pharmaceutical companies would also increase.

+The COVID-19 pandemic has had a significant impact on the global economy and disrupted supply chains across various industries.
+As a result, we conducted an analysis of the financial factors affecting several seller companies.
+We focused on companies that are in the S&P 500 as of 2022 and used data from financial reports in 2019 and 2022 to gain insights into how the pandemic has affected their financial performance.

 ## Methodology <a name="method"></a>
 ### Data Collection <a name="datacol"></a>